LineaLabs/lineapy/docs/source/guide/manage_artifacts/index.rst

 Encapsulating both value and code, as well as other metadata such as creation time and version, LineaPy's artifact store provides a more unified and streamlined experience to save, manage, and reuse works from different people over time.
-Contrast this with a typical setup where the team stores their outputs in one place (e.g., internal server) and the code in another (e.g., GitHub repo) --- we can imagine how difficult it would be to correlation between the two.
-LineaPy bypasses such "correlation" issues by having all in one framework: artifact store.
+Contrast this with a typical setup where the team stores their outputs in one place (e.g., a Key Value store) and the code in another (e.g., GitHub repo) --- we can imagine how difficult it would be to maintain correlations between the two.
+LineaPy simplifies lineage tracking by storing all correlations in one framework: artifact store.

 .. note::